University of Minnesota: History

 The University of Minnesota was established in Minneapolis in 1851, seven years prior to Minnesota achieving statehood, following a charter granted by the Minnesota Territorial Legislature and Governor Alexander Ramsey and the subsequent election of a board of regents.
 In its initial years, the university encountered significant challenges and depended on contributions from various donors to remain operational, notably including support from South Carolina Governor William Aiken Jr..

 In 1867, the university received land grant status through the Morrill Act of 1862.
 With lands taken from Dakota people, the university was able to revive itself after closing in 1858.
 The Dakota people have not been credited for the expropriation of their lands.

 An 1876 donation from flour miller John S. Pillsbury is generally credited with saving the school.
 Since then, Pillsbury has become known as "The Father of the University."
 Pillsbury Hall is named in his honor.

 Academic milestones began with Warren Clark Eustis and Henry Martyn Williamson graduating in 1873 as the university's first graduates.
 Helen Marr Ely was the first female graduate in 1875.
 The university progressed by awarding its first master's degree in 1880 and conferring its first Ph.D. in 1888.

 As the 20th century began, the university expanded its academic offerings.
 In 1908, the university inaugurated the Program of Mortuary Science, becoming the first state university in the United States to do so.
 The School of Nursing was established in 1909, the first continuous nursing school on a university campus in the United States.
 The nursing school later opened its doors to male students in 1949.

+The university first integrated its faculty in 1948 when it hired its first African American, Ruby Pernell.

 20th-century breakthroughs at the University of Minnesota positioned it as a leader in medical innovation.
 In 1954, C. Walton Lillehei and F. John Lewis performed the world's first successful open-heart surgery using cross-circulation.
 1955 saw Richard DeWall and Lillehei develop the bubble oxygenator, setting the stage for modern heart-lung machines.
 This was followed by Lillehei's performance of the first artificial heart valve implant in a human in 1958, and in the same year, Earl Bakken, co-founder of Medtronic, Inc., developed the first portable pacemaker, introduced into practice by Lillehei.

 The latter part of the 20th century saw the university's continued innovation in medical transplantation, including the world's first successful kidney/pancreas transplant in 1967, a bone marrow transplant in 1968, and a living donor pancreas transplant in 1998.
 Another notable contribution to agriculture came in 1991, with the development of the honeycrisp apple.